Answers to your questions.

 How do I invite patients to complete the assessment?

-From your provider dashboard, click “Invite Patient” and enter their name and email address.
+From your secure provider dashboard, click “Invite Patient” and enter their name and email address.
 You’ll be prompted to select adult or adolescent.
 For adolescents, you'll also enter a guardian’s email to initiate the collateral portion first.

 Does MindMetrix flag suicidality?